eprev/eprev.org/_posts/2017-02-20-make-as-a-front-end-development-build-tool.md

 ## Conclusion

 Make is a great cross-platform tool suitable for projects of different sizes and complexities.
+More powerful and expressive than NPM scripts, Grunt or Gulp.

-I hope this article has sparked your interest in learning and getting out of your comfort zone as a front-end developer.
+And I hope this article has sparked your interest in learning and getting out of your comfort zone as a front-end developer.